The Components Of Willpower: Understanding Self-Control

 For instance, allowing ourselves to enjoy a sweet treat from time to time may actually help us stick to our dietary goals in the long run.
 That's because completely depriving ourselves of pleasure can lead to feelings of deprivation and guilt, which may negatively affect our mental well-being.

 If you want to learn skills to strengthen your willpower and self-control, you may benefit from speaking with an online therapist.
-For many people, online therapy is a convenient and accessible alternative to in-person therapy.
+For many people, online therapy is a convenient and flexible alternative to in-person therapy.
 You may not need to organize childcare or consider transportation expenses if you participate in virtual counseling.

 According to a recent study, CBT delivered online can be useful in decreasing many symptoms of anxiety and depression, which may strengthen our inner resolve and increase willpower.
 The same study also showed that online CBT is usually similarly effective to CBT delivered in traditional settings.
 Through online therapy, you may develop better problem-solving skills and emotional management mechanisms to strengthen self-control.